magJ/iam-jdbc-driver/README.md

 ## Usage
 1. Add the library to your application classpath
     Two versions of the library are provided in maven central:
     - A regular version with transitive dependencies resolved via normal means.
+      ```kotlin
+      implementation("io.magj:iam-jdbc-driver:$version")
+      ```
-    - A shaded version with the transitive dependencies bundled into the one jar file.
+    - A shaded version with the transitive dependencies bundled into the one jar file under a different namespace.
+      ```kotlin
+      implementation("io.magj:iam-jdbc-driver:$version:all@jar")
+      ```

     The latter may be more suitable for integrating with applications with which you do not have direct control over the source code/build process.

 2. Ensure you also have the delegate driver loaded onto your classpath.
     This library does not bundle any driver implementations.
     You will need ensure that the desired MySql/Postgres/etc delegate driver class is loadable.

 3. Configure the JDBC connection settings:
-   Depending on your application, configuration may be as simple as changing the scheme in the JDBC url.
+    Many applications resolve driver classes via `java.sql.DriverManager#getDriver(String url)`, if this is the case for your application configuration may be as simple as just changing the scheme in the JDBC url.
+    ```
+    # Mysql
+    from: jdbc:mysql://host1:33060/exampledb
+    to:   jdbc:iammysql://host1:33060/exampledb

+    # Postgres
+    from: jdbc:postgresql://host1:54321/exampledb
+    to:   jdbc:iampostgresql://host1:54321/exampledb
+    ```

+    Alternatively if your application explicitly configures the JDBC driver class, you can provide `io.magj.iamjdbcdriver.MySqlIamAuthJdbcDriverWrapper`  or
+    `io.magj.iamjdbcdriver.PostgreSqlIamAuthJdbcDriverWrapper`
+    If the driver class is explicitly configured, you don't have to change the jdbc url scheme.

+    If you want to wrap a driver other that the default mysql or postgres drivers, see the source code of `io.magj.iamjdbcdriver.IamAuthJdbcDriverWrapper` for more information